Our research is editorially independent but we may earn a commission for purchases made through our links.

 Clovelly is a historical fishing village that inspired Charles Kingsley to write Water Babies and is intentionally stuck in the mid-19th century.
 Motor vehicles aren’t’ allowed in the town, so you must navigate the steep cobblestone streets on foot or by donkey.
 It’s a privately owned city that has been run by just three families since the mid-13th century.
 Enjoy coastal views of the Bristol Channel, quaint shops, a waterfall, and plenty of quiet time as you create your art.

-For artists and writers looking to capture pure Americana, look no further than Berkshires, Massachusetts.
+For artists and writers looking to capture pure Americana, look no further than the Berkshires, Massachusetts.
 This is the type of place that inspires Norman Rockwell paintings, and actually the Norman Rockwell Museum is located here!
-This is a picturesque northeastern town that is ideal for sketching, painting, and clearing the mind.
-Authors like Nathaniel Hawthorne and Herman Melville are also linked to this small, yet captivating, town.
+This is a picturesque northeastern region that is ideal for sketching, painting, and clearing the mind.
+Authors like Nathaniel Hawthorne and Herman Melville are also linked to this beautiful region.

 Japan is home to lots of inspiring places, from the unique culture to the food, natural landscapes, and Buddhist traditions.
 However one of the best places for artists and writers to visit is Kyoto.
 Visit some of the many temples here to draw upon the spirit of the region and release all of your fears and doubts about your abilities and limitations.
 This is a place to reconnect with nature and yourself and allow the creativity to flow in an entirely new way.